bcgov/bcgovr/README.md

 ### Functions

-`create_bcgov_project()` & `create_bcgov_package()` Create a new R project or R package with folders & files that encourage best practice in scientific computing *and* with files that ensure the project meets [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).
+`create_bcgov_project()` & `create_bcgov_package()` Create a new—or populate an existing—R project or R package with folders & files that encourage best practice in scientific computing *and* with files that ensure the project meets [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).

 `use_bcgov_git()` Initialise [git](https://git-scm.com/) version control for an R project *and* add files that ensure the project meets [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).